kmfrick/Scambici/README.md

 The API is deployed as a set of serverless Azure Functions, while the front-end is hosted on GitHub Pages.

+The front-end is available at https://kmfrick.vision/Scambici and https://natras2.github.io/ScambiciGUI .

 We are releasing the source code under the GPLv3 license.